 A beautiful shawl with vintage look featuring the crochet tulip stitch!
 I turned my most popular ‘Tulips from Holland‘ square into a triangle shawl.
 This shawl is worked bottom-up and after row 2 it’s a simple 3 row pattern repeat featuring double crochet stitches, v-stitches and puff stitches.
 Perfect for any season!
 Scroll down for my free crochet pattern and step by step video tutorial of the Vintage Tulip Shawl.

 About the pattern

-After the success of my ‘Tulips from Holland‘ square, I decided to turn this popular stitch pattern into a triangle shawl.
+After the success of my ‘Tulips from Holland‘ square, I decided to turn this popular stitch pattern into a bag, crop top, shrug, and now a triangle shawl!
 I’ve used a bottom-up structure as many people find this easier than top-down.

 The pattern is a simple repeat of 3 rows: 1 row double crochet stitches, 1 row v-stitches and 1 row puff stitches.
 You can make the shawl as big as you want by simply repeating these 3 rows as many times as needed.

 Optionally you can add tassels to both ends of the shawl for a finishing touch.

 For this shawl I’ve used Lionbrand Truboo Sparkle.
 It’s a thin ply of polyester twisted together with bamboo strands and is available in 9 colors.
 Truboo Sparkle also has a beautiful shimmery sparkle which is very subtle noticeable.
 I only needed 3 skeins of Truboo Sparkle to make this shawl.

 + Click here to grab the kit which includes all the yarn you need for your size and a PDF version of this pattern +

 Vintage Tulip Shawl

 - Get the ad-free printable PDF on Etsy and Ravelry